 Weaving Justice with the 36 Maya Achi Women

-The Importance of the Ruling in the 36 Maya Achi Women’s Case
+Unpacking the role of the PAC in the Maya Achí Women’s case

 In the Search for Justice,